princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 So clearly, in order to start modelling the brain, we have to first understand the neuron and try to model it mathematically.

 {% include image.html url="/assets/images/artificial_neuron/biological_neuron.png" description="A biological neuron is the building block of the nervous system, which includes the brain.
-Source: <a href='https://cdn.kastatic.org/ka-perseus-images/3567fc3560de474001ec0dafb068170d30b0c751.png'>Khan Academy</a>." %}
+Source: <a href='https://cdn.kastatic.org/ka-perseus-images/3567fc3560de474001ec0dafb068170d30b0c751.png' target='_blank'>Khan Academy</a>." %}

 Neurons in the brain usually work in groups known as neural circuits (or biological neural networks), where they provide some biological function.
 A neuron has 3 main parts: the dendrites, soma (cell body) and axon.